Design for Social Innovation through Social Computing

 All these challenges imply that research and design in creating intelligent systems, products and related services have to pay attention to the area of social computing as a platform for social interaction and innovation.
 Traditional new product design and development methods and tools to deal with these new challenges become insufficient when dealing with the shift towards service centric design, the power from the flattened and bottom-up social structure, and the complexity of the social system of people and things.
 We try to address and face these challenges in bachelor and master student projects, in PhD research projects and in international workshops and conferences.
 We organize events to bring people together to discuss, learn, debate, observe, make, demonstrate, evaluate and reflect.

-Prof. dr. Matthias Rauterberg is the head of the Designed Intelligence group at TU/e.
-He is a leading expert in HCI and entertainment computing.
+Prof. dr. Matthias Rauterberg is a leading expert in HCI and entertainment computing.
 He is a nominated member of the ‘Cream of Science’ in the Netherlands (the 200 top-level Dutch researchers), and in addition among the 10 top-level scientist of the TU/e.

 Prof.dr.
-Caroline Hummels is a full Professor within the Designing Quality in Interaction group and theme leader of Smart Environment within Health@TU/e, interested in aesthetics of interaction, ethics in design, tangible interaction and a variety of design methods and tools.
+Caroline Hummels is a full Professor the theme leader of Smart Environment within Health@TU/e, interested in aesthetics of interaction, ethics in design, tangible interaction and a variety of design methods and tools.
 In this project she is particularly interested in the perception of time in relation to the daily schedule and calendar, especially in situations in which the calendar seems to control the life of professionals.

-Prof.dr.ir Aarnout Brombacher is dean of the department of Industrial Design.
-He has a background in Electrical Engineering and Engineering science, and he worked in industry for many years.
+Prof.dr.ir Aarnout Brombacher has a background in Electrical Engineering and Engineering science, and he worked in industry for many years.
 He has extensive experience in industrial quality and reliability improvement projects and the development of quality and reliability analysis methods and tools.
 He is currently focusing on developing quality and reliability analysis methods and tools for designing disruptive innovative systems, products and related services.